GantoCyber/DNS-Root-Perf/README.md

-# Public DNS Resolvers Performance Tester Script
+# DNS Root Servers Performance Tester Script

-Shell script to test the performance of the most popular public DNS resolvers from your location.
+Shell script to test the performance of the 13 DNS root servers from your location.

 # Generic Informations